Top 11 Best Hatchbacks

 Its handling is sharp and even tight at times while the body control is stiff – in a good way.
 That’s all before you even opt for the popular sporty versions; ST and RS.

-Each of the engines from the line-up (whether you’re looking at petrol or diesel) is equally as economical, with a smooth performance.
+Each of the engines from the line-up (whether you’re looking at petrol or diesel) is equally as economical.

-Like the Prius, the Focus’ sharp, futuristic styling polarises opinion.
-But better to stand out then be vanilla, right?
-Our opinion is that it looks sleek, thanks to that long bonnet and wheelbase.
-It looks more expensive and dare we say; classy, than ever before.
+Like the Prius, the Focus’ new, larger, more American styling polarises opinion.
+But it’s better to stand out then be vanilla, right?

 Families will appreciate the active safety equipment.
 There are a host of smart technologies that have been designed to protect the driver, their family, and other road users.